anthonyhuang19/Leetcode/problems/102 Binary Tree Level Order Traversal_Medium.md

 ## 📝 Problem

-Given the `root` of a binary tree, return the level order traversal of its nodes' values. (i.e., from left to right, level by level).
+Given the `array`,we need to construct Quad Tree.

 ### **Solution**:

-- BFS
+- dfs

 ---